plone/plone.app.robotframework/docs/source/happy.rst

 Robot is all about running test clauses called **keywords** (or, to be more exact, keyword calls with parameters).
 Every test case may contain one or more keywords, which are run sequentially -- usually until the first of them fails.
+Keywords are separated from their arguments (and arguments from each other) using at least two spaces.

 Keywords are defined in **keyword libraries** and as **user keywords**.
 Keyword libraries can be Python libraries or XML-RPC-services.
 User keywords are just lists of test clauses reusing existing keywords or other user keywords.
+User keywords are described in the test suite, or imported from **resource** files.

 Here is a more complicated example with some user keywords in action: